gauravbhand1611/oms-documentation/mephisto/Requirements/Transfer_Order_Flows/Create_Corr_Transfer_In_Ship.md

   {
     "operation": "modify-overwrite-beta",
     "spec": {
-      "type": "IN_TRANSFER", // Create new IN_TRANSFER
+      "shipmentTypeId": "IN_TRANSFER", // Create new IN_TRANSFER
-      "status": "PURCH_SHIP_SHIPPED" // Set status to PURCH_SHIP_SHIPPED
+      "statusId": "PURCH_SHIP_SHIPPED" // Set status to PURCH_SHIP_SHIPPED
     }
   }
 ]